MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-system-requirements.md

 Use this information to evaluate if your hardware environment is ready to support the installation of or upgrade to System Center 2016 - Operations Manager or version 1801, considering the minimum hardware requirements for processor, RAM, and disk space.
 You should use the information here whether you are deploying one or multiple components and for more specific information to help plan the amount of infrastructure needed for a new Operations Manager deployment, refer to the [Operations Manager 2012 Sizing Helper](http://go.microsoft.com/fwlink/p/?LinkId=231853).

 > [!NOTE]
 > While the Operations Manager 2012 Sizing helper has not been updated to reflect the 2016 or 1801 release of Operations Manager, the information provided is still valid to help you estimate for your design requirements.
 However, the number of UNIX/Linux computers per management and gateway server, as noted in the **Unix or Linux Monitoring** section is not correct.
 The number of UNIX/Linux computers per server has increased and is noted in the monitored item capacity table earlier in this article.
-This will be addressed in an updated release of the sizing helper document.

 | Operations Manager Server Role | x64 Processor (min) | Memory (min) | Disk space (min) |
 |:--- |:---|:--- |:--- |